Chope

 The High Level Problem Statement

-The 4 Ws - Who, What, Where and Why
+The Four Ws - Who, What, Where and Why

 WHO Is Experiencing the Problem?

-Mainly busy individuals such as working adults and families in Singapore.
-As a lot of Singaporeans are foodies, this app is created to make reservations for restaurants more convenient and efficient.
+The primary users are busy individuals, such as working adults and families in Singapore.
+As many Singaporeans are food enthusiasts, this app was created to make restaurant reservations more convenient and efficient.

 WHAT Is the Problem?

-Feedbacks that remarks on the visual clutters and users also comment that the deals navigation is misleading and unclear.
+Feedback remarks on visual clutter, and users also comment that the deals navigation is misleading and unclear.

 WHERE Does the Problem Present?

-Problem mostly found on the Home screen and Deals screen.
-Lack of useful features found out like food reviews, star ratings and bookmark features which can encourage more revisiting users.
+The problem is mostly found on the Home and Deals screens.
+Useful features such as food reviews, star ratings, and bookmark options are lacking, which could otherwise encourage more returning users.

 WHY Does It Matter?

-By improving the user experience, it can encourage more revisiting users and new users to use the app to reserve dining venues and purchase promotion coupons.
+By improving the user experience, the app can encourage more returning users as well as attract new users to reserve dining venues and purchase promotional coupons.

 Defining the Business Idea